-CVI and the resulting varicose veins can be managed conservatively with stockings and compression; however, definitive CVI and lasting varicose vein therapy requires the elimination of the saphenous veinsor perforator veins before addressing the visible branch varicosities that are most obvious to the patient.
+CVI and the resulting varicose veins can be managed conservatively with stockings and compression.
+However, definitive CVI and lasting therapy require the elimination of the saphenous veins or perforator veins.

 Duplex ultrasound is an essential diagnostic test in any varicose vein treatment plan.
-The test is necessary prior to any treatment, because it pinpoints where the damaged valves are in the veins and therefore can dramatically increase your chances of successful varicose vein treatment.
+The test is necessary prior to any treatment because it pinpoints where the damaged valves are in the veins.
+Accordingly, an ultrasound test can dramatically increase your chances of successful treatment.

 - Venefit™ Targeted Endovenous Therapy

 - Varicose Vein Laser Treatment (EVLT)

 Click vein treatment options to read about the treatments available at the Center.
 Please go to our before and after picture gallery to have an idea on the range of the veins that we treat and the treatment outcome you can expect.

 Note that you should wear compression stockings for 1 to 2 weeks regardless of the procedure.
 Wearing these stockings improves the circulation of blood and speeds up the healing process.

 *Individual results may vary.

 LEG VARICOSE VEINS TREATED WITH THE VENEFIT PROCEDURE